saurabhp75/saurabhp75.github.io/_notes/python.md

 nums = [1, 2, 3]
 nums.append(4) # mutating the value

-Myth : Python assigns mutable and immutable values differently.
+**Myth** : Python assigns mutable and immutable values differently.
 All assignment works the same: it makes a name refer to a value.
 But with an 	immutable value, no matter how many names are referring to the same value, the 	value can’t be changed in-place, so you can never get into a surprising Presto-	Chango situation.

 6. References can be more than just names

 Anything that can appear on the left-hand side of an assignment statement is a reference, and everywhere I say “name” you can substitute “reference”.

 my_obj.attr = 23
 my_dict[key] = 24
 my_list[index] = 25
 my_obj.attr[key][index].attr = "etc, etc"

 Note that “i = x” assigns to the name i, but “i[0] = x” doesn’t, it assigns to the first element of i’s value.It’s important to keep straight what exactly is being assigned to.
 Just because a name appears somewhere on the left-hand side of the assignment 	statement doesn’t mean the name is being rebound.

 7. Lots of things are assignment
-X = ...
+- X = ...
-for X in ...
+- for X in ...
-[... for X in ...]
+- [... for X in ...]
-(... for X in ...)
+- (... for X in ...)
-{... for X in ...}
+- {... for X in ...}
-class X(...):
+- class X(...):
-def X(...):
+- def X(...):
-def fn(X): ... ; fn(12)
+- def fn(X): ... ; fn(12)
-with ... as X:
+- with ... as X:
-except ... as X:
+- except ... as X:
-import X
+- import X
-from ... import X
+- from ... import X
-import ... as X
+- import ... as X
-from ... import ... as X
+- from ... import ... as X

 8. Python passes function arguments by assigning to them.

-Fact: References can be more than just names.
+**Fact**: References can be more than just names.
 Anything that can appear on the left-hand side of an assignment statement is a reference, and everywhere I say “name” you can substitute “reference”.